-Honey is absolutely a in my beauty recipes.
+Honey is absolutely a MUST in my beauty recipes.
 I used it in this scrub because I wanted to benefit from its moisturizing and soothing properties.
 Here another idea with Honey.

 - in a jar, put 2 tablespoons of cooking salt and 3 tablespoons of table salt,